 Zerial Group

-The Zerial Group studies endocytosis – the process by which cells absorb substances from the extracellular milieu by engulfing them into vesicles.
+The Zerial Group studies the molecular mechanisms of cell and tissue organisation.
 Our research crosses biological scales and disciplines to decipher protein interactions within the endosomal fusion machinery, define the processes that establish hepatocyte polarity and understand the biophysics of liver tissue formation.
 Finally, we exploit our knowledge of the delicate interplay between forces, molecules and cells to design innovative strategies for drug delivery.

 For more information about Zerial’s research, visit the Lab website.